 No. Districts with a chronic absenteeism rate of 5 percent or greater on the most recent report card must establish absence intervention teams for students who are habitually truant beginning with the 2017-2018 school year.
-This applies to districts, community schools, dropout prevention and recovery schools, and career technical schools.
+This applies to districts, community schools, and dropout prevention and recovery schools.